rng-guy/NFSMWBartender/APPENDIX.md

 * For LeaderStrategy 7, the henchmen must also despawn first before the game can request another Strategy.
 You can circumvent this with Bartender's unblocking feature (see below).

 * Bartender can unblock the Strategy-request queue while there is still an active Strategy.
 Without unblocking, an active Strategy request prevents the game from making a new request.
 Unblocking allows multiple Strategy requests to spawn at the same time, and they each continue until either their `Duration` VltEd parameters expire or all their vehicles have despawned.

+* Unblocking happens whenever a Strategy request leads to a successful spawn.

 * Bartender only unblocks requests at Heat levels for which you define valid unblock-delay values.